-I am excited to once again be seeing starburst mirrors at Anthropologie, West Elm, and on Pinterest (my biggest sources of interior inspiration!).
+I am excited to once again be seeing starburst mirrors (or also called sunburst mirrors) at Anthropologie, West Elm, and on Pinterest (my biggest sources of interior inspiration!).
 They were such a trend a few years ago and have been on my list to DIY one since then!
+This tutorial will walk you through how to make a DIY Starburst Mirror (or DIY sunburst mirror if you prefer!).

 So many DIY starburst mirror tutorials I have already seen include hardware store materials and heavy-duty tools.
 I wanted to keep this one simple and affordable using mostly materials I already own and some from the dollar store.